hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/model/references.md

 # Automatically Versioned References

-It is possible to configure HAPI to automatically version references for desired resource instances by proving `auto-version-references-at-path` extension in `Resource.meta` element:
+It is possible to configure HAPI to automatically version references for desired resource instances by providing the `auto-version-references-at-path` extension in the `Resource.meta` element:

 ```json
 "meta": {